ambrosus/ambrosus-nop/README.md

   - **[Developing and contributing](#running-tests-and-linting)**

 ## Installation
-The installation covers two different types of images prebuilt images and custom images.
-Prebuilt images are recommended by us, they have all of the requirements already installed.
-Custom images have to be set up by yourself.
+There are two ways to configure an Ambrosus node:

+- use a pre-built machine image developer and maintained by the Ambrosus team
+- install the software by yourself on a machine
+We recommend using the former option for most users that don't need advanced configuration.

 ### Prebuilt Machine Images
-Currently we have a public image on Amazon Web Services, but soon on other clouds as well.
-Only some clouds have public images supported, as soon as other clouds have the functionality supported we will add machine images there too.
+Currently a prebuild image is only supported on Amazon Web Services.

 #### Amazon Web Services
 Go to [Amazon Web Services](aws.amazon.com) and log in or create an account.
 When you have logged in press services -> ec2.
 Then chose a region that suits you, which can found in the top right of your screen.
 Now you should press a blue button which says 'Launch Instance'.
 Now search for the machine image 'ambrosus-nop' and it should appear in the section community AMIs.
 This should lead to the below picture: